 Santorini may be more well-known, but its neighbor Folegandros features similar architecture, including whitewashed buildings decorated with brightly colored flowers, streets paved in slates, and even Greek Orthodox churches with brilliant blue domes.
 The difference is, you won’t have to battle the crowds.
 On remote Katergo, a beautiful stretch of beach with gentle, azure-colored waves, you may even be able to enjoy a secluded swim.

-This small medieval town found in the South Bohemian region of the Czech Republic may not be a well-known tourist destination, but it’s certainly a hidden treasure just waiting to be discovered, and is likely to inspire as much as the famed capital of Prague.
+Cesky Krumlov is a small medieval town found in the South Bohemian region of the Czech Republic.
+It may not be a well-known tourist destination, but it’s certainly a hidden treasure just waiting to be discovered, and is likely to inspire as much as the famed capital of Prague.
 Set along the banks of the Vltava River, it was built around a 13th-century castle with Gothic, Renaissance and Baroque elements.
 Thanks to its peaceful evolution over more than five centuries, its beautiful architectural heritage has remained intact.

 Gruyeres is famous for its namesake cheese, with a mild, nutty flavor that melts so well in fondue.
 Few are familiar with the beautiful town, but this picturesque hamlet in the upper valley of the Saane River should be at least as well known for its scenic beauty.
 With a wide, stone-paved street leading up to a stunning 13th-century castle, as well as imposing fortifications and panoramic vistas of the surrounding Alpine foothills, it’s certainly a show stopper.